amarantha-k/cbas/_drafts/3_query.md

 element, to extract the only element in the singleton array and obtain the desired scalar for the comparison.

 ## <a id="Let_clauses">LET Clauses</a>
-Similar to `WITH` clauses, the `LET` clauses are useful when a (complex) expression is used several times within a query, allowing it to be written once to make the query more concise.
-Check the  query shows an example.
+Similar to `WITH` clauses, the `LET` clauses are useful when a (complex) expression is used several times within a query, allowing it to be written once to make the query more concise, as shown in the following example query.

 ##### Example